triton-inference-server/server/docs/jetson.md

     pip3 install --upgrade grpcio-tools numpy attrdict pillow
 ```

-The PyTorch runtime depenencies are the same as the build dependencies listed above.
+The PyTorch runtime dependencies are the same as the build dependencies listed above.

 ### Usage